Cycling Slovakia – Why it Should Be Your Next Destination

 • Camping is not allowed in protected forest areas.

-The first rule means you’re not allowed to camp in the High Tatras, fortunately though, there’s a network of free huts especially useful for hikers (not so easy to reach on a bike I’m afraid), some can be found here.
-Bonfires are prohibited but tolerated in safe areas, be very careful though.
+The first rule means you’re not allowed to camp in the High Tatras.
+Fortunately, there’s a network of free huts, especially useful for hikers (not so easy to reach on a bike, I’m afraid).
+Some can be found here.
+Bonfires are prohibited but tolerated in safe areas; be very careful, though.

-Standard rules of safety apply of course: don’t camp too close to villages, don’t expose too much, pitch your tent just before dark, and follow the obvious biking rules.
+Standard safety rules apply, of course: don’t camp too close to villages, don’t expose too much, pitch your tent just before dark, and follow the obvious biking rules.
 Be careful of bears in the High Tatras.

-Despite the low population density, finding a place to camp is not always easy, easier of course in the mountains than in the Southern Plains.
+Despite the low population density, finding a place to camp is not always easy, especially in the mountains than in the Southern Plains.

 Safety in Slovakia